dcastello-data/tucuvi-data-chat/tucuvi_data_technical.md

 - **Helper/Metadata Tables:** Additional contextual data such as conversation variables, lists of displayed flows, and other supporting information.

 By consolidating this information, the `iteration_tables_script` facilitates clear, reliable, and maintainable data analytics pipelines, supporting informed decision-making and continuous improvement of conversation flows.

+# Editing data in BQ

+When the data stored in the raw tables in BQ is corrupted or we need to update it, there are different approaches.

+- Taking advantadge of Dataform duplicates logic: When two duplicate records (for example two rows with the same conversation_id) are present in BQ, Dataform will take the one with the latest inserted_at date.
+- Directly updating BQ.
+This is specially useful for data migrtions (changing the name of an alert), or editing displays.

+    ```sql
+    UPDATE `tucuvi_data.actions`
+    SET action_display = 'Hospitalización'
+    WHERE action_display = 'Re-ingreso hospital'
+    ```

+# Valencia: Gestión de la demanda

+How are we reporting metrics in Valencia.
+This is a special project because we need to classify the conversations by analzying the specif flows that the converations went through.

+The ground truth of the metrics we are working with for the project are defined in Dataform, tucuvi_data_pipeline_workspace, model: analytics/personalized/dim_conversations_valencia.sqlx

+## Metrics

+1. **Authentication Metrics**
+    - **is_correctly_authenticated**: Boolean indicating if the patient was successfully identified.

+        Checked by looking for specific intent/flow patterns that confirm correct authentication and ensuring no invalid SIP flows are present.

+    - **is_authentication_failed**: Boolean indicating the authentication explicitly failed.

+        True if `str_transition_flows` includes `%byeinvalidsip%`.

+    - **authentication_bucket**: Categorizes how authentication concluded:
+        - "Paciente identificado" if successfully authenticated.
+        - "Doble fallback" if conversation ended due to repeated errors or alerts.
+        - "Autenticación fallida" if explicit authentication failure occurred.
+        - "Paciente cuelga" if none of the above conditions are met and the patient presumably hung up.
+2. **Appointment-Related Metrics**
+    - **is_appointment_already_exists**: Checks if the system detected an existing appointment.

+        True if `str_transition_flows` includes `%appointmentexistsinagenda%`.

+    - **is_appointment_confirmed**: Indicates if an appointment was successfully confirmed.

+        True if the confirmation intent was detected and no API errors (`byeapierror`) occurred.

+3. **Call Outcome / Resolution Metrics**
+    - **is_admin_bye**: Indicates if the call ended by sending a message to an administrative desk or in a manner that implies admin intervention.

+        Derived from authenticated calls ending with `messagesenttoadmin` or certain recognized "admin bye" patterns not blocked by known negative conditions.

+    - **is_bye_resolved**: Indicates if the call concluded in a resolved state without sending a message to admin or hitting error states.

+        True if conversation ended with a known set of "bye" patterns representing a resolved scenario (e.g., reminding appointment, no available appointments, etc.) and without API errors or invalid SIP.

+    - **is_silence**: Indicates the call had no user input or engagement.

+        True if `is_answered = FALSE` or `str_intents_array` is NULL.

+    - **is_patient_hanged**: Indicates that the patient presumably hung up before resolution.

+        True if the conversation did not lead to a known resolution, admin escalation, confirmed appointment, or a recognized error, implying the patient disconnected prematurely.

+    - **call_functional_results**: High-level functional categorization of the call’s end state:
+        - "Cita agendada " if an appointment was confirmed.
+        - "Enviada a mostrador" if escalated to admin.
+        - "Gestionada sin mensaje a mostrador" if resolved without admin message.
+        - "Sin gestionar" if none of the above (unresolved).
+4. **Negotiation Metrics**
+    - **negotiation_bucket**: Classifies how appointment negotiation proceeded:
+        - "Sin negociación" if no scheduling attempt occurred.
+        - "Rechaza negociar" if patient refused to schedule.
+        - "Accede a negociar" if patient agreed to schedule.
+        - "Sin negociación - Cuelga sin contestar" if patient hung up without negotiation.
+5. **Detailed Outcome Classification**
+    - **call_output**: A granular, final classification describing the outcome of the call based on `str_transition_flows` and other indicators.Examples include: "Paciente no identificado", "Error - API", "Cita agendada", "Cita cancelada", "Urgencias", "Centro erróneo", "Cita no identificada", "Negociación fallida", "Paciente cuelga", "No hay citas en los próximos 15 días", etc.
+6. **Unresolved/Error Metrics**
+    - **is_bye_not_resolved**: Indicates if the conversation ended in an unresolved manner due to errors, invalid SIP, an API error, an alert, or the patient hanging up.
+7. **Overall Resolution Bucket**
+    - **call_bucket**: Summarizes calls into "Resuelta" or "No resuelta":
+        - "No resuelta" if the call ended with patient not identified, API errors, or patient hang-up.
+        - "Resuelta" otherwise.

+**Extra:**

+- **call_reason and call_general_reason**: calculated with the classification of intents detailed here: https://docs.google.com/spreadsheets/d/1SolnvRRNMvWKJoVumFB1RdKMiLfRjwAmgeDtP1W9JEA/edit?gid=874470377#gid=874470377 and building a calculated field in Looker Studio.

+## Reporting

+We report to the client with the dashboard: Valencia: Gestión de la demanda - es https://lookerstudio.google.com/reporting/f032d814-61af-43b6-9223-e2f2e582a373/page/p_7vwyy4bend/edit

+The output of the call is shown with the decorator call_output_reporting, a Looker Studio calculated field that decorates call_output.

+## Debugging

+For debugging in the Valencia project we use: Valencia: Gestión de la demanda - es https://lookerstudio.google.com/reporting/cfa7c616-ef6c-4080-96af-d7dbadcd3e63/page/p_4kn4vfotnd/edit

+In the page ‘Debugging’ we can query the conversations according to the defined Valencia metrics.
+This is useful to find specific conversations or test the metrics: is the logic correct?

+To understand how the LLM classification is performed, please refer to Tucuvi Data Quality.